-Establishing a cutoff time of noon the day prior to surgery for completion of elective charts.
+Establishing a cutoff time of noon the day prior to surgery for completion of elective case charts

-Newly designed PSS version of daily OR schedule indicating special patient conditions and readiness established, which increased consistency and streamlined communication.
+Established a newly designed PSS version of the daily OR schedule indicating special patient conditions and readiness, which increased consistency and streamlined communication

-Procedure put in place for a chief anesthesiologist in charge or an OR director to contact surgeons directly regarding cases that needed to be rescheduled due to incomplete patient information.
+Put in place a procedure for the anesthesiologist in charge or an OR director to contact surgeons directly regarding cases that needed to be rescheduled due to incomplete patient information

 Ongoing efforts using LEAN process improvement initiatives resulted in further improvements:

-All activities and improvements are compatible with the anticipated implementation of a new, computerized management system.
+Ensured that all activities and improvements were compatible with the anticipated implementation of a new, computerized management system

-Staff, surgeon, and anesthesiologist job satisfaction improved and resources utilized more efficiently
+Improved staff, surgeon, and anesthesiologist job satisfaction and utilized resources more efficiently

 To learn more about our services and how Sullivan can help improve your organization’s performance, contact us today.